 An operating agreement is an internal business document.
 It lays out the members’ roles, capital contributions, salaries, ownership percentage, and profit and loss sharing agreement.
 Additionally, LLC operating agreements may include terms on liability, business taxes, and other general business operations.

-What are Pennsylvania law requirements on operating agreements?
+So what are Pennsylvania law requirements on operating agreements?

 Pennsylvania law doesn’t require that a Pennsylvania LLC have an operating agreement.
 However, it’s advised to have one.
 The operating agreement provides liability protection for the LLC and its members.
 It also defines the roles and obligations of the limited liability company’s owners.
 It’s crucial when personal assets are invested in the business entity.